 When it comes to fashion, there’s the “Your Fashion Store” with the usual international brands as well as an enormous Desigual store.
 There are two Corte Inglès branded stores too.

 Remember that “Duty Free” is a misleading term that carries over from the past.
 For European travellers, there is no additional discount off the prices shown.
 However travellers from outside the EU can get duty removed on some items and would need to show their passports and boarding passes to get that.
-For that reason, bear in mind that you may well find better value in normal shops at Alicante.
-However, Duty Free can be a lifesaver for convenience or for last minute gifts when returning home!
+However, Duty Free can be convenient for last minute gifts when returning home.

 Limits of Duty Free Shopping

 If you are resident in an EU country, then there are, in theory limits that apply to how much tobacco or alcohol you can bring back into the EU, under the concept that what you buy should be for personal consumption.
-However, practically speaking it would be nearly impossible to reach those limits (e.g. over 120 bottles of wine!!).
-Be careful though with spirits and tobacco as carrying a large amount could lead to attention from UK Customs if you are returning there.
+However, practically speaking it would be nearly impossible to reach those limits.
+Bear in mind carrying very large quantities of spirits and tobacco could lead to attention from Customs upon returning there.